feliperohdee/lambda-ts/README.md

 # 🚀 Lambda TypeScript Template

-A modern, batteries-included template for AWS Lambda functions using TypeScript, complete with local development server, testing, and deployment scripts.
+A modern template for AWS Lambda functions using TypeScript, built with esbuild for fast and efficient bundling, with local development server, testing, and deployment scripts.

 ## ✨ Features

 - **TypeScript-First**: Built with TypeScript for rock-solid type safety and modern JavaScript features
+- **Fast Builds**: Lightning-fast compilation with esbuild
 - **Development Server**: Local development environment with hot-reload and request logging
 - **Testing**: Configured with Vitest for fast, reliable testing
 - **Code Quality**: ESLint and Prettier configurations for consistent code style